🎈Stash Stock Party Today🎉

-As a reminder, before the party begins, log in to your Stash account and then smash the claim button for some free stock at the following URL:
+Before the party begins, log in with your Stash credentials at the URL below and then smash the claim button for some free stock:

 The more Stashers participating the better because it pumps the pot and boosts the PARTY POWER.
 Which means more stock for each person!

-Once the party’s over, within a few hours Stash should send you an email confirmation of your bonus stock.
+Once the party is over, within a few hours Stash should send you an email confirmation of your bonus stock.
+If not, check the Recent Activity section of your Stash account.

 My Weekly Stash Stock Party Portfolio Update